Codium-ai/codiumate-docs/docs/chat/modes/free-chat.md

 3. **Continue the Conversation**: To delve deeper into the topic, click "continue this chat" on any response.
 This action initiates a [thread](../threads.md) where you can follow up with more questions or clarify your query, maintaining the history of the conversation.
 4. **Switch Modes If Needed**: If your question evolves to require specific code context, you can easily switch to File Mode or Workspace Mode to provide Codiumate with the necessary context for more tailored assistance.

+!!! tip "NEW!"
+    You can now paste an image to the chat box, and ask for any request regarding the image.
+This feature is using GPT-4 model, and is available for our Teams and Enterprise users only.
+[Learn more about Image Integration in Codiumate Chat](../images.md).

 ## Use Cases

 - **Understanding New Concepts**: When learning new programming languages or frameworks, ask about specific syntax, functionalities, or best practices.